 Therapy

-The two most common types of therapy are interpersonal therapy and cognitive behavioral therapy (CBT).
+The two most common types of therapy for pseudodementia are interpersonal therapy and cognitive behavioral therapy (CBT).
 Caregivers should participate in therapy with patients who have memory and cognitive deficits.
 That way, their observations can be shared with the mental health professional who can incorporate this information into a treatment plan.
 Family members and caregivers’ understanding of pseudodementia and effective ways to intervene, support, and relate, is a key component to successful treatment.

 - Interpersonal therapy focuses on the patient’s relationships with family, friends, and others.
 It also explores how patients see themselves.